-Our Interim Chair of Governors is Mr Danny Pentecost who can be contacted care of the school.
+Our Chair of Governors is Dr Nadia Shah who can be contacted care of the school.

 Our school governors make collective decisions as part of the governing body whose primary function is to help raise the educational standards and performance of a school by supporting the work of the Headteacher and staff.
 The governors make important decisions on how the school is run.
 Our governing body is answerable to our parents and the wider community.